Where your treasure is, there will your heart be also. – Dumbledore in Deathly Hallows, Jesus in Matthew 6:21

 On Christmas morning, Hedwig brings Harry a letter from the Dursleys containing a toothpick and a note asking Harry to find out if he can stay at Hogwarts during the summer.
 The Dursleys are depicted as hating and fearing anything to do with the wizarding community, so how on earth did they stoop to sending messages to Harry by owl?

-In the beginning of the The Goblet of Fire, Mr. Dursley is barely able to control his temper when Harry mentions owl post in passing.
+At the beginning of the The Goblet of Fire, Mr. Dursley is barely able to control his temper when Harry mentions owl post in passing.
 Their sending something by owl is completely out of character for them.

 Additionally, Harry aunt and uncle send him Christmas “presents” in his first and fourth year also.
 How did they send the presents to Hogwarts?
 While The Chamber of Secrets mentions owl post, the other two books do not mention the mailing method.
 Did they just write “Hogwarts” (a word that Harry uncle couldn’t bear to hear) on the envelope and assume the post would take it to Harry, perhaps the way Petunia sent her letter to Dumbledore all those years ago?